Work with Scope and the Big Hack

 Scope has pioneered a tool that can gather customer data quickly and in large quantities.
 This work is for clients who aim to survey 1000+ disabled people.

 - We develop research questions together to understand the experiences of your disabled customers.
 Or you send us a survey you want to use.

 - We turn your survey into an accessible online survey.
-Disabled people can easily access disabled people this all over the country.
+Disabled people can easily access this all over the country.
 We can also run the survey for specific locations.

 - Alongside your survey, we build you an analytics platform.
 Here you can see responses and data from your survey as soon as it’s live.

 - We will also send the data in a spreadsheet at the close of the project.

 Example of Scope’s crowd-sourcing tool analytics on the Big Hack crowd-sourcing site.

 Delivered by: Scope Big Hack team